- Manufactured Homes Are Making a Comeback with Millennials

-Manufactured Homes Are Making a Comeback in the Population of Millenials
+Manufactured Homes Are Making a Comeback with Millennials

-Manufactured homes are constructed to order.
-Purchasers are offered a big selection of layout, a wide variety of essential functions, amenities, exteriors, upgrades, and designs.
 Personalization alternatives to match a property buyer’s vision are somewhat familiar to many manufactured home builders.
-Luckily, you likely will never have to spend as much for these items as you do in a typical site-built home.
+Luckily, you likely will never have to spend as much on these items as you do in a typical site-built home.

 In August of 2018, a report by the Urban Institute released by the FHA had suggested manufactured homes had seen a price index growth rate of 3.4% that year.
 This 3.4% manufactured home price index growth rate is in direct comparison to the 3.8% for site-built homes.